 3. Don’t Skimp on Water Access

-This might seem like an obvious rule, but I’ve had to pay for water post-race before.
-When it’s hot out and you have runners of all experience levels streaming through the finish line—99 percent of whom likely don’t have their wallets on them—and you fail to offer free water right away, you’re going to have some angry runners.
+This might seem like an obvious rule, but I’ve had to pay for post-race water before.
+When you have runners of all experience levels streaming through the finish line—99 percent of whom likely don’t have their wallets on them—and you fail to offer free water right away, you’re going to have some angry, and thirsty, runners.

-Plenty of water bottles or cups should be offered at a race’s end.
-Stations should be set up at regular intervals throughout the race.
-Race Director Resource offers the following tips for water station setup:
+Offer plenty of water bottles or cups at a race’s end as well as at regular intervals throughout the race.
+Here are a few additional tips for water station setup:

 - Use multiple tables on both sides of the road so all runners have optimal access